valgaze/publishidea/docs/patterns.md

 ## Handle "chips"

 "Chips" in SpeedyBot let users enter text by tapping buttons.
+Your SpeedyBot will respond

 ```ts
 import { SpeedyBot } from "speedybot";